Simon Li: Education and judiciary career

-Li was educated at the King's College between 1937 and 1941 and then the University of Hong Kong.
-He also spent time studying on the Mainland China.
-He studied law at the University College London from 1947 to 1950 and was called to Lincoln's Inn Bar in London in 1951.
-He also received the honoris causa degree of Doctor of Laws from the Chinese University of Hong Kong conferred on him in 1986.
+Li was educated at King's College between 1937 and 1941 and then the University of Hong Kong.
+He also spent time studying in Mainland China.
+He studied law at University College London from 1947 to 1950 and was called to Lincoln's Inn Bar in London in 1951.
+He was conferred a Doctor of Laws honoris causa by the Chinese University of Hong Kong in 1986.

 He returned to Hong Kong and became a crown counsel in Hong Kong's Legal Department in 1953.
-He became the judge of the District Court in 1963.
+He became a District Court judge in 1963.
 Li was the first Chinese judge to be appointed to the High Court in 1971 and was elevated to Justice of Appeal in 1980.
-He was the first Chinese to be appointed to the Vice-President of the Court of Appeal in 1984.
+He was the first Chinese to be appointed Vice-President of the Court of Appeal in 1984.
 In 1986 he became the first Hong Kong Chinese to act as Chief Justice for the then Chief Justice Denys Roberts.
 He retired in 1987 at the age of 64 as the colony's most senior Chinese judge.

 Politics

-After the Sino-British Joint Declaration was signed in 1984 which determined that Hong Kong's sovereignty to People's Republic of China in 1997, Li was appointed to the Independent Monitoring Team on the Assessment Office to monitor the acceptability of the Sino-British Draft Agreement.
+After the Sino-British Joint Declaration was initialled in 1984, Li was appointed to the Independent Monitoring Team on the Assessment Office to monitor the acceptability of the Sino-British Draft Agreement.
 He subsequently was appointed by the Beijing government to many positions during the transition period.
 He was a member of the Hong Kong Basic Law Drafting Committee, a Hong Kong Affairs Adviser, and deputy director of the preliminary working committee of the Preparatory Committee for the Hong Kong Special Administrative Region.

 In the 1996 First Hong Kong Chief Executive election, Li campaigned against Yang Ti-liang, who succeeded Denys Robert as Chief Justice; Peter Woo, tycoon and son-in-law of Y. K. Pao, and the eventual winner Tung Chee-hwa.
 Li initially supported Lo Tak-shing for the Chief Executive race.
 After Lo withdrew, Li announced his own candidacy and became the last of the four to join the race.
 Li failed to get enough nominations, receiving just 43 votes, and was eliminated in the election.
 Tung won a landslide victory in the election by the 400-member Selection Committee orchestrated by the Beijing government.
 In 1997, Li received Hong Kong's highest honour, the Grand Bauhinia Medal.